The Tor network, the brainchild of the Tor Project, has grown to become the most popular and effective anonymity tool since its conception.

 Predominantly, the main issue is the repeated incidences of internet users using Tor to facilitate criminal activities and evade law enforcement agencies.

 Although Tor browser is still the go-to tool when looking for anonymity on the internet, there are other tools that can serve the same purpose or supplement to the Tor browser.
+For those who don’t know how to use TOR the right way please see this article.

 Herein is a comprehensive account of the best alternative ways of using Tor.